mulesoft-labs/exchange-documentation-samples/custom-lib/README.md

 [INFO] ------------------------------------------------------------------------
 ```

+## Advanced Example

-Alternatively, you can import this library in any of your Maven projects:
+Import this library in any Maven project:

 ```
 <dependency>